irunatbullets/raspberry-mixxx/README.md

 ## Other software that we will need

-`sudo apt install sway blah blah blah`
+`sudo apt install sway python3-i3ipc`

 ## keyd